dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/9-Wordplay.md

 You can combine `charAt` and `length` to access the last character of a `String`.
 Print the words that end with `x`.

-Tip: `String` indexing starts at 0, just like arrays, so what is the index of the last item?
+Tip: `String` indexing starts at 0, just like arrays, so what is the index of the last character?
 It's not `word.length()`!

 ### I'm Thinking of a Word